gpilgrim2670/VerticalTable/README.md

                   Meet = colDef(minWidth = 85, align = "left", footer = "Average per meet:"),
 ```

 But we’re doing the same thing – taking the sum - of 4 of our columns, and we didn’t want to add the same line of code to the colDef for those 4 columns.
-Instead, we used the defaultColDef, but made it less-than-truly-default by having it apply only to those columns that show attempts or clearances.
+Instead, we used the `defaultColDef`, but made it less-than-truly-default by having it apply only to those columns that show attempts or clearances.

 ```
  defaultColDef = colDef(align = "center",